Dirac bracket and time dependent constraints: Parameterized Mechanics

-The problem is that the transformation (\ref{par}) that leaves the action ( \ref{act}) invariant is not a pure gauge transformation in the sense that the transformation is not among the phase space variables only, rather involving the evolution parameter.
-While for pure gauge transformations, gauge fixing conditions that involve only phase space variables can be used, in the case of the invariance under reparameterizations of the evolution variable, the ``gauge fixing" conditions must necessarily involve the evolution variable itself, since that is the variable that must be fixed.
+The point is that the transformation (\ref{par}) that leaves the action \eqref{act} invariant is not a pure gauge transformation in the sense that the transformation is not only among the phase space variables; rather, it involves the evolution parameter, while for pure gauge transformations, gauge-fixing conditions that involve only phase space variables can be used.
+In the case of the invariance under reparameterizations of the evolution variable, the ``gauge-fixing'' conditions must necessarily involve the evolution variable itself, since that is the variable that must be fixed.

-This is ilustrated in figure \ref{fi}.
-On the left hand side of the figure is an example where the variable $x^{0}$ is pure gauge ($x^1$ is some other variable, added for illustrative purposes - it may be looked upon as the rest of phase space), that is, the system is invariant under $x^{0}\rightarrow x^{0}+\alpha $, and on the right hand side of the figure is an example where the system is invariant under reparameterizations $t\rightarrow f\left( t\right) $.
+This is illustrated in Figure \ref{fi}.
+On the left hand side of the figure is an example where the variable $x^{0}$ is pure gauge ($x^1$ is some other variable, added for illustrative purposes---it may be looked upon as the rest of the phase space); that is, the system is invariant under $x^{0}\rightarrow x^{0}+\alpha $, and on the right hand side of the figure, there is an example where the system is invariant under reparameterizations $t\rightarrow f\left( t\right) $.
 In both cases, evolution is undetermined, with dotted lines representing equivalent solutions.
-In the first case the gauge can be fixed with $x^{0}=0$.
-Then the solution is unique (solid line).
+In the first case, the gauge can be fixed with $x^{0}=0$.
+Then, the solution is unique (solid line).
 In the second case, setting $x^{0}=0$ (first solid line) freezes the dynamics ($x^{1}=const.$), but setting $ x^{0}=t$ preserves the dynamics (second solid line).

-The examples in figure \ref{fi} also illustrate why (\ref{hama}) has got to be improved when the constraints are time dependent.
-After eliminating the variable $x^{0}$ one has
+The examples in Figure \ref{fi} also illustrate why Equation \eqref{hama} must be improved when the constraints are time-dependent.
+After eliminating the variable $x^{0}$, one has